What to expect from the STAR Program

-All STAR students will participate in peer mentoring during the virtual program in July and throughout their first year at NAU.
+All STAR students will participate in peer mentoring during the program in June and throughout their first year at NAU.

 Program Assistants (PAs) are upper-level undergraduate students who have mastered the academic and social rigors of college life.
 They are familiar with the resources on campus and are experts in navigating the campus climate.